Ko Suurhoff

 Jacobus Gerardus "Ko" Suurhoff (23 July 1905 – 14 March 1967) was a Dutch politician of the defunct Social Democratic Workers' Party (SDAP) and co-founder of the Labour Party (PvdA) and trade union leader.

+Biography

 Suurhoff attended a Lyceum in Amsterdam from May 1917 until July 1920.
 Suurhoff worked as a clerk for the Netherlands Steamship Company (SMN) from July 1920 until December 1924.
-Suurhoff was conscripted in the Royal Netherlands Army serving in the infantry Johan Willem Friso Regiment as a Staff sergeant from January 1925 until October 1927.
+Suurhoff was conscripted in the Royal Netherlands Army serving in the infantry Johan Willem Friso Regiment as a staff sergeant from January 1925 until October 1927.
 Suurhoff worked as an accountant for the trading company Ceteco from October 1927 until April 1930.
 Suurhoff worked as a trade union leader for the Dutch Trade Unions association (NVV) from April 1930 until May 1940.
 Suurhoff served on the Municipal Council of Amsterdam from June 1939 until February 1941.